 We cannot control the entire scope of our life because there are simply circumstances we cannot stop, change, or undo.

 There are also circumstances we think we can control, but we really can’t.
-We hope that, as we raise our children, we can control what kind of people they become but their free will is what determines that.
+We hope that as we raise our children, we can control what kind of people they become but their free will is what determines that.

-We have partial control over where we live, where we work, the color of the walls in our homes, etc. We take some of these matters to God in prayer for His guidance.
+While we have partial control over where we live, where we work, the color of the walls in our homes, etc. We take some of these matters to God in prayer for His guidance.
 Others, we don’t.

 There are other circumstances we can absolutely control and these all have to do with only ourselves.
 While we can’t control circumstances, we can control how they affect us.
 We can control our attitudes, thoughts, emotions, faith, and more.
 But life, circumstances and others, we cannot control.